Information for new beekeepers

 - It is important that new beekeepers attend the apiary meetings at Tal y Cafn, until they are confident to work their bees.
 We do not want new beekeepers to struggle alone with their bees, and to lose interest.

 - Mentoring.
-We have over 80 members, and we can put you in touch with your nearest beekeeper.
+We have over 150 members, and we can usually put you in touch with your nearest beekeeper.